fxlin/diva-demo/README.md

 See [ops/README-xzl.txt](ops/README-xzl.txt)

-For demo: banff - buscd /
+For demo: banff - buscd

+### Bokeh version

+On Bokeh 2.4.2, failed to trigger result view update (cf: main.py, cb_update_res()).

+Workaround: force using Bokeh 2.1.1

 ## How to run